Dimensions of Higher Order Factor Analysis Models: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the organizers of the joint event among Aalto University, Imperial College, and TU M\"unchen that took place in M\"unchen in March 2022, in particular Mathias Drton, Alexandros Grosdos, and Nils Sturma who presented open problems on factor analysis model, and for the interesting discussions that improved our paper.
-The project was funded by the TUM Global Incentive Fund ``Algebraic Methods in Data Science''.
-The second author conducted most of the research on this project at Aalto University, and both authors were partially supported by the Academy of Finland Grant No. 323416.
+We would like to thank the unknown referees for their valuable comments, which revealed a mistake in the first version of Theorem \ref{thm: dimension k order factor analysis model}.\\ We thank the organizers of the joint event among Aalto University, Imperial College, and TU M\"unchen that took place in M\"unchen in March 2022, in particular Mathias Drton, Alexandros Grosdos, and Nils Sturma who presented open problems on factor analysis model, and for the interesting discussions that improved our paper.
+The project was funded by the TUM Global Incentive Fund ``Algebraic Methods in Data Science''.\\ The second author conducted most of the research on this project at Aalto University, and both authors were partially supported by the Academy of Finland Grant No. 323416.
 The second author is currently supported by a KTH grant by the Verg foundation and Brummer \& Partners MathDataLab.